 There are about 36,000 people living in Schwabisch Hall.
 It's easy to get around; not having a car in Schwabisch Hall isn't a problem.

 Bahnhof Schwäbisch Hall—Hessental is the name of the train station.

 Schwabisch Hall can be accessed by either the large Frankfurt/Main airport or the smaller Stuttgart airport.
 You can take the fast train—the ICE express train directly from the "Frankfurt-Flughafen Fernbahnhof" railway station at the airport—to Stuttgart.
 From the Stuttgart main station, you can take the Regional Express to Schwäbisch Hall-Hessental.
 The total journey is approximately three hours.

 Getting to Schwäbisch Hall

 Schwäbisch Hall is on the A6 Heilbronn-Nuremberg Autobahn.
 Look for the Kupferzell-Schwäbisch Hall exit and follow signs to the "Zentrum."

 To get to Schwabisch Hall, by train from Munich, the route takes you through the Nürnberg Hbf (train station).

 You'll find tourist information behind the fountain at Am Markt 9, in front of St. Michael's church.

 Schwabisch Hall is a small town, so you'll want to reserve a hotel early if you're going in the summer or during a festival.

-HomeAway offers a few Country Vacation Homes in in Schwäbisch Hall County if you wish to stay along the castle road and enjoy the rural side of Germany.
+HomeAway offers a few Country Vacation Homes in Schwäbisch Hall County if you wish to stay along the Castle Road and enjoy the rural side of Germany.